phalcon-orphanage/docs/en/api/phalcon_storage.md

 ```php
 protected function isSerializable( mixed $data ): bool;
 ```
-If this returns true, then the data returns back as is
+If this returns true, then the data is returned as is